timcdlucas/translucent_interpretable_ML_review/translucent.md

 --->

-In this review I will present an illustrative analysis on the Pantheria dataset [@jones2009pantheria] which contains life history traits for many mammals.
+In this review I will present an illustrative analysis on the PanTHERIA dataset [@jones2009pantheria] which contains life history traits for many mammals.
 I fitted four models, with variations, that span the range of interpretable.
 As a point of comparison I fitted a typical model used by biologists; a simple linear model with a priori variable selection.
 I also fitted a parametric statistical model, a non-parametric statistical model and a non-parametric non-statistical model.